Vaccine hesitancy: Blood transfusion

 After the introduction of COVID-19 vaccines, vaccine hesitant people have at times demanded that they get donor blood from donors that have not received the vaccine.
 In the US and Canada, blood centers do not keep data on whether a donor has been COVID-19 infected or vaccinated, and in August 2021 it was estimated that 60-70% of US blood donors had COVID-19 antibodies.
 Research director Timothy Caulfield said that "This really highlights, I think, how powerful misinformation can be.
 It can really have an impact in a way that can be dangerous ...
 There is no evidence to support these concerns."
+The British Journal of Haematology called the trend "alarming" in 2021.
+The chief medical officer of ImpactLife said the same year that accepting such a demand "would be an operational can of worms for a medically unjustifiable request".

-As of August 2021, such demands are rare in the US.
+As of August 2021, such demands were rare in the US.
+As of 2024, the numbers are increasing.
 Doctors in Alberta, Canada, warned in November 2022 that the demands were becoming more common.
+The Association for the Advancement of Blood & Biotherapies (AABB) and the Canadian Blood Services have both issued guidance on how to respond to such demands.

 In Italy and New Zealand, parents have gone to court to stop their children's urgent heart surgery, unless COVID-19 vaccine free blood was provided.
 In both cases the parents were ruled against, though they stated that they could provide willing donors they found acceptable.
 The New Zealand Blood Service does not label blood according to the donor's COVID-19 vaccine history, and as of 2022, about 90% of New Zealand's population over twelve years of age has had two COVID-19 vaccinations.
 In another Italian case, a blood transfusion for a sick 90-year-old man was refused by his two daughters, due to vaccine hesitancy concerns.
 Another New Zealand couple stated that they were trying to arrange their child to have her next heart surgery in India, to avoid her being given blood from COVID-19 vaccinated donors.